 I Am Regal

 The Grevy’s zebra, which lives in semi-arid grasslands with few trees in Kenya and Ethiopia, is sometimes referred to as the Regal Zebra.
-It got this name because the Abyssinian Emperor thought this zebra was so majestic that he gave one to French President Jules Grevy in 1882.
+It got this name because the Abyssinian Emperor Menelik II thought this zebra was so majestic that he gave one to French President Jules Grevy in 1882.
 It was thereafter called the Grevy’s zebra.
-It is also regal because it is the largest of the three zebra species, weighing between 770 and 950 pounds.
+It is also regal because it is the largest of the three zebra species, weighing up to 1,000 pounds.
 The only larger member of the equine family is the domesticated horse.

 I May Resemble a Horse, but I’m Different